jmr1/vclcache/README.md

 If set to 'timestamp', the caching program will use last modified time to determine whether the source file needs recompilation
 Unset defaults to 'hash'

+VCLCACHE_STRIP_COMMENTS
+If set to 'true' all comments from the source code will be stripped before hashing so that it does not cause unnecessary recompilation, set to 'false' leaves file unchanged
+Unset defaults to 'true'

 How vclcache works
 ------------------